antononcube/Raku-LLM-Prompts/README.md

         ==> join("\n")
 ```
 ```
-# An internal combustion engine is a machine that uses gasoline or diesel to
+# An internal combustion engine is a machine that burns fuel to make it go.
+The
-# make a car, truck, or other vehicle go.
-Inside the engine, the gasoline or
+# fuel is put in a special container in the engine and when it is lit, it makes
-# diesel is mixed with air and then burned.
-This burning makes a lot of energy
+# a lot of energy that turns the engine and makes it move.
-# which makes the car or truck move.
 ```

 Here is another example using a persona and two modifiers: